| MANDOC(1) | General Commands Manual | MANDOC(1) |

 The special option -W

-tells mandoc
+stop tells mandoc to

 exit after parsing a file that causes warnings or errors of at least the